Trademaxxing part3 : Testing our ITCH Parser

 So that’s pretty much the whole thing, what remains is to actually code the cocotb testbench, figure out how itchfeed works etc…

-• One test with the handmade fixed frame (automated with assertions and all that jazz), this test’s role is to raise the red flag whenever new changes broke something important in the stream flow though the DUT.
-It run various assertions to verify the data flow correctly/
+- One test with the handmade fixed frame (automated with assertions and all that jazz), this test’s role is to raise the red flag whenever new changes break something important in the stream flow through the DUT.
+It runs various assertions to verify the data flows correctly.

-• Another BEEFY test that parses the ITCH market data file, turns them into ethernet frames and feeds it to the DUT so I can see what comes out.
-Better yet, I can FILTER and/or interveine directly on frame data.
+- Another BEEFY test that parses the ITCH market data file, turns them into ethernet frames and feeds it to the DUT so I can see what comes out.
+Better yet, I can FILTER and/or intervene directly on frame data.
 Which helps a ton for debugging.

-e.g. I’m implemting R msg as I write these lines, and with python, I can just filter out frames that are not éR” so I can easily isolate my DUT behavio in this specific case.
+e.g. I’m implementing R messages as I write these lines, and with python, I can just filter out frames that are not “R” so I can easily isolate my DUT behavior in this specific case.

 1